 The liability component of compound financial instruments is initially recognised at the fair value of a similar liability that does not have an equity conversion option.
-The equity component is initially recognised at the difference between the fair value of the compound financial instrument as a whole and the fair value of the liability component.
+The equity component is initially recognised in the convertible loan reserve at the difference between the fair value of the compound financial instrument as a whole and the fair value of the liability component.
 Any directly attributable transaction costs are allocated to the liability and equity components in proportion to their initial carrying amounts.